Chris Trace from the Royal Veterinary College in London talks to eViP about the Virtual Patient workshop held at AMEE 2009 in Malaga, Spain.

 Amongst the delegates was Chris Trace, a consultant e-learning developer and recent graduate of the Royal Veterinary College (RVC) in London, UK.

-Chris has a strong interest in virtual patients, as he explainvp_montages: “I started to get interested in virtual patients whilst I was enabling our students to capture case details that they see on rotations.
+Chris has a strong interest in virtual patients, as he explains: “I started to get interested in virtual patients whilst I was enabling our students to capture case details that they see on rotations.
 Being a former student helps me understand the needs of current students.”

 Groups in the workshop developed virtual patient cases using different systems, including WebSP, vp-Sim, CASUS and CAMPUS Virtual Patient.